Litigation & Alternative Dispute Resolution (ADR)

 Our lawyers have extensive experience in this practice area; the Criminal Law team includes a litigator who previously worked with the Ministry of Justice's Department of Public Prosecutions, a State Attorney with the Directorate of Public Prosecutions handling criminal prosecutions.

 We also do a considerable amount of pro bono litigation work for various local Non Governmental Organisations (NGO's), Human Rights organisations and the Uganda Law Society (ULS).
+We have handled some of the mitigation hearings on behalf of several death row inmates affected by the ruling in Susan Kigula & 416 Ors v Attorney General (Constitutional Petition No. 6 of 2003).

 "Still 'the best known firm in town', this practice is admired not only for its excellent commercial and corporate departments, but also for its Senior Partner's contributions to academic life, government reviews and constitutional law"